How to write good prompts

-I’ve tried every trick in the book to get Large Language Models (LLMs) to do what I want them to do.
+I’ve tried every trick in the book to get Large Language Models (LLMs) to follow my instructions.
+I’ve resorted to threats of physical violence, offered bribes, and even made a coding agent call me big daddy1.

-All this trial and error has taught me a trick or two about writing prompts.
+After all that trial and error, I’ve learned a few things about writing prompts.
 This is a key part of using LLMs, but it’s also one of the most hyped and abused techniques.
-There are so many AI influencers selling and sharing their “ultimate prompt” that it often feels closer to astrology than to engineering.
+There are so many AI influencers selling and sharing their bulletproof prompting techniques that the whole thing feels closer to astrology than to engineering.

 This article is a no-BS guide to help you get the basics right.
-It won’t solve all the problems in your agentic workflow or LLM-based applications, but will avoid you making obvious mistakes.
+It won’t solve all the problems in your agentic workflow or LLM-based apps, but it will help you avoid the most obvious mistakes.

 Let’s get started!